aws-samples/rds-postgres-upgrade/README.md

 Automation can help address these challenges.
 By leveraging AWS Command Line Interface (CLI) commands within a Unix shell script, you can automate the upgrade process, including prerequisite checks and upgrading a single RDS instance.
 To scale this approach for multiple instances, a Unix wrapper script can loop through each RDS instance, executing the upgrade process simultaneously.

-Furthermore, you can integrate with AWS System Manager using RDS tag strategy to upgrade entire fleets of RDS instances across multiple environments—such as Development, Staging, and Production— in a consistent and automated manner.
+Furthermore, you can integrate with AWS System Manager using RDS tag strategy to upgrade entire fleets of RDS instances across multiple environments — such as Development, Staging, and Production — in a consistent and automated manner.

 In this repository, we will guide you through setting up automation for pre-upgrade checks and upgrading one or more RDS instances.